 The following demonstrates dynamically creating a subscription.
-This operation is fully defined in [RFC5277]

 Figure 6: Create subscription

 If the NETCONF server can satisfy the request, the server sends an <ok> element.

 Figure 7: Successful create subscription

 If the request cannot be completed for any reason, an <rpc-error> element is included within the <rpc-reply>.
 Subscription requests can fail for several reasons including if a filter with invalid syntax is provided or if the name of a non-existent stream is provided.